-- As a standalone analysis tool, pca(1) Passing options directly to PCA and using it as a standalone analyzer are explained in Chapter 3, "PCA Command-Line Options." - As a phase of the C Compiler, cc(1) This chapter describes how to use Power C with the C compiler (cc) to produce code that runs in parallel.
+- As a standalone analysis tool, pca(1).
+Passing options directly to PCA and using it as a standalone analyzer are explained in Chapter 3, "PCA Command-Line Options."
+You can also refer to the pca(1) reference page for information. - As a phase of the C Compiler, cc(1).
+This chapter describes how to use Power C with the C compiler (cc) to produce code that runs in parallel.
 When you use Power C this way, you simply pass pca options to cc.